 VISUAL ARTS 3/AP STUDIO ART 2-D - This course is divided into two parts: portfolio development and the study of art history.
 This course may lead a student to advanced standing in art schools and colleges.
 The first semester, devoted to portfolio development, will take two directions: drawing skills and the traditional portfolio.
 The major emphasis is on student responsibility, self-motivation, personal commitment, and slide preparation.
 The second semester will be devoted to the survey of art objects from prehistoric times to the present, with the intention of relating art production to ideals, values, needs, and hopes of people at different times in history.
-Prerequisites: VISUAL ARTS 2, approval of department staff.
 Students successfully completing this course receive HONORS credit.